Sifting by genre!

 Searching for a tale of the Old West?

-You’ll find little of the American West in my novels, but if you check out my song Second Chance, you’ll read and hear my reflections on a black soldier, a survivor of the U.S. Civil War, deciding to find his future out west.
+You’ll find little of the American West in my novels, but if you check out my song Second Chance, you’ll read and hear my reflections on a black soldier, a survivor of the U.S. Civil War, seeking his future out west.
 You may read the lyrics elsewhere on my website.
-On other pages you may find several galleries of my photos, some of which I took in the Rocky Mountains and the Great Plains… the modern American West!
+On other pages you may find several galleries of my photos, some displaying the Rocky Mountains and the Great Plains… the modern American West!
 Eventually, I’ll add some from John Ford Country.
 After that, who knows?

 Of course, you may actively play out the Old West by adapting the rules in The Spawn of Fashan: 40th Anniversary Edition.... or its updates...